 Oracle NetSuite offers a powerful API for integrating and extending your business workflows, but working effectively with these APIs requires a solid understanding of how they function.

-In this guide we dive deep into the evolution of NetSuite's API offerings, the differences between NetSuite's SOAP and REST APIs, setting up API-based applications, and scaling your deployments - all while leveraging NetSuite’s SuiteQL and SuiteScript for more complex scenarios.
+In this guide we dive deep into the evolution of NetSuite's API offerings, the differences between NetSuite's SOAP and REST APIs, setting up API-based applications, and scaling your API deployments - all while leveraging NetSuite’s SuiteQL and SuiteScript for more complex scenarios.
 We’ll also explore how tools like Nanonets can help automate your workflows across data layers.

 NetSuite started with the SuiteTalk SOAP API two decades ago, and it became the go-to solution for businesses looking to integrate their systems with NetSuite's deep feature set.
 For many years, this was the standard API for NetSuite development.